project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/12-min-with-chuck-de-liedekerke-we-need-more-regenerative-and-financially-literate-farm-managers.md

 ---
-title: 12 min with Chuck de Liedekerke, we need more regenerative and financially literate farm managers
+title: 12 Min With Chuck De Liedekerke We Need More Regenerative And Financially Literate Farm Managers
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-06-04)